krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     **-x dbname=**\ \*filename*
         Specifies the base filename of the DB2 database.

+    **-x lockiter**
+        Make iteration operations hold the lock for the duration of the entire operation, rather than temporarily releasing the lock while handling each principal.
+This is the default behavior, but this option exists to allow command line override of a [dbmodules] setting.
+First introduced in release 1.13.

+    **-x unlockiter**
+        Make iteration operations unlock the database for each principal, instead of holding the lock for the duration of the entire operation.
+First introduced in release 1.13.

 Supported options for the LDAP module are:

     **-x host=**\ *ldapuri*